mongodb/docs/source/includes/admonition-wsl.rst

-.. admonition:: Windows Subsystem for Linux (WSL) - Unsupported
+.. warning:: Windows Subsystem for Linux (WSL) - Unsupported
-   :class: warning

    MongoDB does not support the Windows Subsystem for Linux (WSL).